-(d) Election and Tenure.
+(c) Election and Tenure.
 At each annual meeting of the board of directors, the number of directors equal to the number whose term expires at the end of such meeting shall be elected by the board of directors to hold office for a three-year term ending at the third succeeding annual meeting.
-Each director so elected shall hold office until such director's term expires and thereafter until such director's successor shall have been elected and qualified, or until such director's earlier death, resignation or removal.
+Each director so elected shall hold office until such director's term expires or until such director's earlier death, resignation or removal or renewal.

 (a) Resignation.
 Any director may resign at any time by giving written notice to the chair of the board or to the secretary of the corporation.
 A director's resignation shall take effect at the time specified in such notice, and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 A director shall be deemed to have resigned in the event of such director's incapacity as determined by a court of competent jurisdiction.

 (b) Attendance Requirement.
 Any director who fails to attend three meetings of the board of directors in any twelve month period with or without a reasonable excuse shall be deemed to have resigned as a director, if such failure to attend is confirmed by an affirmative vote of the board of directors, in which case the effective date of such resignation shall be the date of such vote by the board of directors.